Ecommerce Website Design South Africa: Best Practices for Sales

 Customers need to find products without effort.

-That means the store should support:
+That means the store should support practical discovery.

-• sensible categories
+• sensible categories.

-• useful filters
+• useful filters.

-• clear product naming
+• clear product naming.

-• search that behaves predictably
+• search that behaves predictably.

 If discovery is weak, the rest of the store works much harder than it should.